aaronpk/iMessage-Export/README.md

 Messages are stored as a minimal HTML page.
 Structured data is available by parsing out the [microformats markup](http://microformats.org/wiki/microformats2).

 Each message is an [h-entry](http://microformats.org/wiki/h-entry) containing the author, timestamp and text of the message.
+You can parse these into a JSON structure using a [Microformats parser](http://microformats.org/wiki/microformats2#Parsers)

 ```html
 <div class="h-entry">